GenieFramework/Genie.jl/README.md

 [info]: New controller created at app/resources/books/BooksController.jl
 ```

 Great!
 Let's edit `BooksController.jl` and add something to it.
-For example, a function which returns somf of Bill Gate's recommended books would be nice.
+For example, a function which returns somf of Bill Gates' recommended books would be nice.
 Make sure that `BooksController.jl` looks like this:
 ```julia
 # app/resources/books/BooksController.jl
 module BooksController